 Jonnalagadda and Petitti \cite{Jonnalagadda2013} note that ``the reviewer can elect to end the process of classifying documents at any point, recognizing that stopping before reviewing all documents involves a trade-off of lower recall for reduced workload'', although clearly the reviewer lacks information about probable recall.

+\subsubsection*{Novel automatic stopping criteria}

+Two examples come from the information retrieval literature.
+Di Nunzio \cite{DiNunzio2018} presents a novel automatic stopping criterion based on BM25, although recall reported is ``often between 0.92 and 0.94 and consistently over 0.7''.

-Yu and Menzies \cite{Yu2019} adopt a more complicated stopping criterion which allows the user to target a specific level of recall.
+Yu and Menzies \cite{Yu2019} also present a stopping criterion based on BM25 which allows the user to target a specific level of recall.

 However, reviewers are not given the opportunity to specify a confidence level, and for two of the four datasets in which they tested their criteria, the median achieved recall at a stopping criteria targeting 95\% recall was below 95\%.
-Di Nunzio \cite{DiNunzio2018} also present an innovative stopping criteria, but it does not take into account uncertainty, and produces results \textit{near} a target recall threshold, rather than above it in a reliable proportion of cases.
+In each case, the reliability of the estimate is dependent on the performance of the model.

+Finally, Howard et al. \cite{Howard2020} present a method to estimate recall based on the number of irrelevant documents $D$ observed in a list of documents since the $\delta th$ previous relevant document.

+They reason that this should follow the negative binomial distribution based on the proportion of remaining relevant documents $p$, and use this information to estimate $\hat{p}$, and with this, the total number of relevant articles and the estimated recall.

+However, their method does not quantify uncertainty, but can only claim that the method ``\textit{tends} to result in a conservative estimate of recall'' (emphasis ours).
+This is not guaranteed by the criterion itself but rather a finding of the simulation with example datasets.
+Further the authors do not give sufficient information to reproduce their results, providing neither code (they describe their own proprietary software), nor an equation for $\hat{p}$.
+Additionally, the criterion requires a tuning parameter $\delta$, which users may have insufficient information to set optimally.

+Lastly, because screening is a form of sampling without replacement, the negative hypergeometric distribution should be preferred to the negative binomial, even though the latter can be a good approximation for cases with large numbers of documents.

-These last examples are promising developments, but fail to take into account the needs of live systematic reviews, where the reliability of and ease of communication about recall are paramount.
+These last examples are promising developments, but they all fail to take into account the needs of live systematic reviews, where the reliability of and ease of communication about recall are paramount, and the results are independent of model performance.
+In the following, we explain our own method, which provides clearly communicable estimates of recall, which manage uncertainty in a way robust to model performance.

 \subsection*{Methods}